Lovely, spacious country house set in 5 acres of private grounds on the edge of beautiful, hilltop town with all amenities including 8 restaurants.

 Separate bathroom with shower and hand basin.

-Living / reading room with large, wide-screen TV (for DVD viewing and games only) and DVD player.
+Living / reading room with large, wide-screen TV with UK free-to-air channels and DVD player.

 Door to balcony.